rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 represents "newline", the return key.
 The `trim()` method gets rid of this, leaving our string with only the `5`.

-The [`parse()` method on strings][parse] parses a string into some kind of number.
+The [`parse()` method on strings][parse]<!-- ignore --> parses a string into some kind of number.
 Since this method can parse a variety of number types, we need to tell Rust the exact type of number we want with `let guess: u32`.
 The colon (`:`) after `guess` tells Rust we’re going to annotate its type.
 Rust has a few built-in number types, but we’ve chosen `u32`, an unsigned, thirty-two bit integer.
 It’s a good default choice for a small positive number.
 Additionally, our `u32` annotation here and the comparison with `secret_number` means that Rust will infer that `secret_number` should be a `u32` as well.
 So now the comparison will be between two values of the same type!

 [parse]: ../std/primitive.str.html#method.parse